 Halo Halo, one of my favourite Filipino desserts growing up as a kid in the hot summers of Saskatchewan.
 I remember my dad crushing the ice with this white plastic tool that you had to manually crank with a handle and push the ice through with this plastic top.
 I loved growing up in the 80’s when kitchen gadgets were simple & interesting compared to the technology we have today that has so much power & too many buttons!
 To crush the ice, you can use a blender that has the feature, or like I did, which was to use my food processor with the cheese grater plate and it worked just fine.
 (Although, it’s super loud!)

-Being Canadian-Filipino, I “westernized” the recipe for you to enjoy with ingredients you can find at your local grocery store (Asian/Filipino section).
+Being Filipino-Canadian, I “westernized” the recipe for you to enjoy with ingredients you can find at your local grocery store (Asian/Filipino section).
 But if you want to be adventurous & authentic, check out your local Filipino market in town.
 You will find the traditional food items to make Halo Halo.
 Just ask the grocery clerk and they will guide you to the jarred sweet beans, coconut shreds, and jackfruit etc.

 In the recipe, I just added ingredients that I already had in my fridge.
 So totally mix up the fruit with cantaloupe or honeydew using a melon baller.
 This time around, I used sliced strawberries.

 Here is the recipe for 1 serving, I do hope you enjoy it on a hot summer day!

 1 cup of Crushed/Shaved Ice